vivaanjhaveri/tesla-analysis/README.md

   ```bash
   python market_correlation.py
   ```
-  This script calculates correlations and saves the data to CSV.

 ### `overall_analysis.py`
 - **Description**: Combines various analyses to provide an overarching view of Tesla's stock performance, including key statistics and trends.